Guatemala Expat Health Insurance Guide

 In terms of funding any medical care you may require there are a number of options.
 In truth healthcare in Guatemala is very reasonably priced in comparison to Western standards.
 For this reason some people opt to simply pay out of pocket for any care they require.

 Such a strategy is, of course, not without its risks.
 Should more expensive procedures or repatriation be required then you may find yourself struggling to raise the necessary funds.
-For this reason most visitors and expats alike opt to rely on expatriate health insurance.
+For this reason most visitors and expats alike opt to rely on expatriate health insurance or travel insurance.
 This not only removes any worry about paying for medical care but can also facilitate treatment in the many private hospitals to be found in Guatemala.

 Note that even routine care may be declined by hospitals in Guatemala unless the administrators feel confident that they will get paid.
 As a result it is wise in Guatemala to keep a photocopy of your health insurance certificate with you at all times, lest it becomes the difference between receiving care or not.